Sahebsinghisher/SysMon-SecureAudit/README.md

 #)License
 This script is open-source and available under the MIT License.
 Feel free to modify and use it according to your needs.

+DESCRIPTION-
+-> System Monitoring Script-
+#)Overview
+This Bash script provides a dashboard to monitor various system resources on an Ubuntu server.
+It allows you to check CPU usage, memory usage, network activity, disk usage, system load, processes, and the status of essential services.
+You can run the entire script at once or call specific parts of the dashboard using command-line switches.

+#)Features
+CPU Usage: Displays the top 10 processes consuming the most CPU.
+Memory Usage: Shows total, used, free memory, and swap memory usage.
+Network Monitoring: Provides information about the number of concurrent connections, packet drops, and network usage in MB.
+Disk Usage: Shows disk space usage by mounted partitions, highlighting those using more than 80% of the space.
+System Load: Displays the current load average and CPU usage breakdown.
+Process Monitoring: Lists the number of active processes and the top 5 processes by CPU and memory usage.
+Service Monitoring: Checks the status of essential services like sshd, nginx/apache, and iptables.

                              #################################################################

 SET 2: SCRIPT FOR AUTOMATING SECURITY AUDITS AND SERVER HARDENING ON LINUX SERVERS.